astehlik/Flow-Package-De.SWebhosting.Bootstrap/README.md

 ```
 {namespace bs=De\SWebhosting\Bootstrap\ViewHelpers}
 ```

 Here is a brief overview about the available view helpers.
-You can find detailed descriptions of each of them in the ```Documentation/ViewHelpers``` folder.

 Name                             | Purpose
 -------------------------------- | -------
 form.inlineHelpOrErrors          | Displays [inline help] (http://getbootstrap.com/css/#forms-help-text) or error messages for a form element.